intotheglitched/alternative-software-licenses/README.md

 <sub>Feedback is welcome, follow or star.
 <sub>@intotheglitched</sub>

-_You can message me for a possible collaboration in this topic_
+_**You can message me for a possible collaboration on this topic, help me build a license capable of regulating the work we do!**_

 ### Current situation (20/08/2025):